Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 What Makes an RFI Template Different from RFPs and RFQs

 A Request for Information (RFI) sits at the beginning of the procurement cycle—before you're ready to request formal proposals or price quotes.
 The purpose is intelligence gathering, not vendor selection.
-According to procurement research from Gartner, organizations that use structured RFIs reduce their RFP cycle time by an average of 23% because they enter the formal procurement phase with clearer requirements.
+Organizations that use structured RFIs can enter the formal procurement phase with clearer requirements and more realistic expectations.

 Here's what distinguishes RFIs from other procurement documents: